ticket-vision/duratypes/docs/index.md

 ## License

-duratypes is released under the MIT License.
+DuraTypes is released under the MIT License.
 See [LICENSE](https://github.com/dillon-barendt/duratypes/blob/main/LICENSE) for details.